By Melissa McLaughlin

 This is the deciding moment.
 The moment when you need someone to believe you.
 To trust you.
 To take your word for it.

-Think back to a time when someone believed you.
+Now think back to a time when someone did indeed believe you.
 What a gift!
 It is like receiving a longed for and treasured prize.
 There is a sense of deep connection.
 A soul-level trust.
 A knowing and believing in who you are.
 This kind of belief in another person’s character is a rare commodity, something to be genuinely cherished.